My HomeLab – Enterprise Hardware Running Household Workloads

 • LACP — I have LACP (Link Aggregation Control Protocol) configured between the DL380 G9’s quad port Broadcom BCM5719 NICs and the Cisco 3850.
 Do I need the bandwidth?
 No. Does a single gigabit link handle everything?
 Probably.
 But LACP gives me link redundancy and I had the ports, so why not.

-• Cisco 3702i Access Points — Four of them in autonomous mode throughout the house, monitored via SNMP with MRTG.
+• Cisco 3702i Access Points — Five of them in autonomous mode throughout the house, monitored via SNMP with MRTG (Docker Container above)

 Power Efficiency